-You may simply want to generate a report of safetynet behavior for all your session.
+You may simply want to generate a report of Safetynet behavior for all your sessions.
 Here you could try:

 la s.id, s.sv:n:safetyNetCounter

-Safetynet activity is an important key performance indicator in bots.
-Over time, as more content is added to the bot, and improvements are made to existing knowledge, we would expect the safetynet to trigger less frequently.
+Safetynet activity is an important performance indicator in bots.
+Over time, as more content is added to the bot, and improvements are made to existing knowledge, we would expect the Safetynet to trigger less frequently.
 Using queries like this, we can find out if that is the case.

 Was this page helpful?